 May 19–October 31, 2021

 Henry Moore Studios & Gardens, Perry Green, England

 Curated by Edmund de Waal, this exhibition explores the role of touch and the iconography of the hand in Henry Moore’s art.
 Moore believed that “tactile experience is very important as an aesthetic dimension in sculpture.”
 Original carved benches by de Waal, as well as a group of Moore’s drawings and sculptural works charting his interest in the hand as a subject, are included.

 Installation view, This Living Hand: Edmund de Waal Presents Henry Moore, Henry Moore Studios & Gardens, Perry Green, England, May 19–October 31, 2021.
 Artwork, left and right: © Edmund de Waal; center left and center right: reproduced by permission of the Henry Moore Foundation.
 Photo: Alzbeta Jaresova

 Presented in collaboration with the Henry Moore Foundation, this exhibition, whose title translates to The Sculptor’s Drawing, explores the relationship between drawing and sculpture in Henry Moore’s work and includes more than seventy drawings as well as graphics and sculptures.
 Through the analysis of recurring iconographic themes such as natural forms (rocks, pebbles, roots, and trunks), animals, skulls, and the artist’s hands, the exhibition seeks to deepen the conceptual and formal genesis of Moore’s work.

-Installation view, Henry Moore: Il Disegno dello scultore, Museo Novecento, Florence, Italy, January 18–July 18, 2021.
+Installation view, Henry Moore: Il Disegno dello scultore, Museo Novecento, Florence, Italy, January 18–August 22, 2021.
 Artwork: Reproduced by permission of the Henry Moore Foundation.
 Photo: Serge Domingie